Co-founder of IoT telco Thinxtra Loïc Barancourt departs, moves to IoT service provider Unabiz

 “To the whole UnaBiz team, partners and customers: I am looking forward to the journey ahead!”

 Barancourt co-founded Thinxtra in 2015 with current COO Sam Sharief and current board member Patrick Sieb.
-He served as its CEO until 2021, following the appointment of former Dell Boomi ANZ managing director Nicholas Lambrou, taking on the vice president of market development role.
+He served as its CEO until 2021, following the appointment of former Boomi ANZ managing director Nicholas Lambrou, taking on the vice president of market development role.

 In a statement sent to CRN, Lambrou said he and Thinxtra are looking forward to working with Barancourt at Unabiz, and that Sharief will take over market development duties as part of his role as COO.